-By providing a well of inspiration via these interviews, as well as via more pragmatic tips and insights, BRAVA Magazine acts as an unconventional (and somewhat irreverent) guide to feminine thought leadership.
+By providing inspiration via these interviews, as well as practical guidance on empowerment through voice, BRAVA Magazine acts as an unconventional (and irreverent) guide to feminine thought leadership.

-BRAVA Coaching: As a coach, Catriona specialises in empowering the feminine voice.
-Her programs help clients find their true voice, embody their message, build bridges with personal storytelling, and step into their power as inspired feminine thought leaders.
+With BRAVA Pro, Catriona Mitchell helps clients to find their true voice, embody their message, build trust and influence with personal storytelling, tap into their deepest wells of creativity, and step into their power as inspirational feminine thought leaders.

 A lover of global stories artfully told, Catriona has worked for over a decade with international literature and film festivals in Australia and Asia, meeting many of the world’s great thinkers, artists and storytellers along the way, and spending hundreds of hours listening to them talk masterfully about their work.

 Bookwallah, a cross-cultural literary train tour through India, which she co-created and made a documentary film about, won an Australian government award in 2013.

 Catriona has an M Phil from the Oscar Wilde School for Creative Writing at Trinity College Dublin, and a Masters in Writing from the National University of Ireland.
 Her fiction was described as ‘masterful’ in the Irish Times.